 Concrete floors can also be colored the old-fashioned way—by painting them.This is a somewhat controversial treatment in the world of concrete flooring.
-The problem with paint is that eventually it will tend to flake, chip, and fade, and may need to be reapplied every few years.
-You will especially have a problem if it is an at grade or below grade floor that may suffer from moisture issues.
+The problem with paint is that eventually flakes, chips, and fades, and it may need to be reapplied every few years.
+Painting is especially problematic with concrete floors that lie at or below grade, since these often suffer from moisture issues.

 Tinted Concrete Sealers

 These substances are comprised of very small particles of color, which are able to penetrate down into the concrete floor and directly stain the material.
 Water-based concrete dyes will produce a more natural marbled look, while solvent-based dyes are better at creating a uniform color effect on the surface of the concrete.
 One advantage of dyes is that a wide range of bright colors is possible than with acid-staining.